 He’s allergic to sunlight?
 That explains his pale skin.
-All of a sudden, his eyes go sharp and I wonder if he wants to convey something different with his look.
-His jaw clenches briefly, but otherwise he doesn’t move.
-I back a step away.
+All of a sudden, his eyes go sharp, and I wonder if he wants to convey something different with his look.
+His jaw clenches briefly, but otherwise, he doesn’t move.
+I take a step back.

 “Umm…I guess I should go now.
-You’re probably really busy anyway.”
+You’re probably really busy.”
 I turn around and hurry to the nursery at the far end of this corridor.

-“Where exactly are you going?” his voice follows me, louder this time and bouncing eerily around me.
+“Where exactly are you going?” his voice follows me, louder this time and bouncing ominously around the hall.

 In front of the nursery, I stop and look at him.
 He’s still standing rooted in the shadows across the hallway.
-“Well, outside?”
+“Outside.”

 “By jumping out the window?”

-“There’s a tunnel leading from this room into the higher plateau of the garden.”
+“There’s a tunnel leading from this room to the higher plateau of the garden.”
 Then I wonder.
 “How did you get in?”